stavroskasidis/BlazorContextMenu/README.md

 #### Overriding default css

-You can override the default css classes completely in the following ways.
-Recommended only if you want to achieve advanced customization.
+You can override the default css classes completely in the following ways (Recommended only if you want to achieve advanced customization).

-1. Globally for all ContextMenus using the `BlazorContextMenu.BlazorContextMenuDefaults` API.
+##### 1. Globally for all ContextMenus using the `BlazorContextMenu.BlazorContextMenuDefaults` API.

 ```csharp
     using BlazorContextMenu;